javieraviles/quarkus-github-flow/README.md

 - Make sure the technial debt in Sonar is the same or better when your code is merged.

 ## Database
-Locally, just for development purposes, an H2 database will be used.
+For testing purposes an H2 database will be used (notice the %test prefix in `application properties` that only apply to mvn test).
 Once deployed, the application will use a *PostgreSQL* in Heroku.
-Connection details will get overriden as environment variables replaced in the `Dockerfile` CMD.
+Connection details will get overriden as environment variables will replace some `application properties` (notice the ${PORT:8080} annotation, this will get a default value of `8080` unless a `PORT` environment variables is set, in which case its value will override the `8080`).

 ## Api docs
 Both [OpenAPI](https://quarkus-github-flow.herokuapp.com/openapi) and [Swagger-UI](https://quarkus-github-flow.herokuapp.com/swagger-ui) are available.